Code-Institute-Submissions/ci-propt-studios/README.md

 + Internet Explorer 10 - via https://www.ieonchrome.com/
 + Internet Explorer 11 - via https://www.ieonchrome.com/

+The website has also been tested via the [W3C Markup Validation Service](https://validator.w3.org/) & [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)

 ## Deployment

+This website has been deployed and is hosted on GitHub Pages.
+It has been deployed straight from *master* branch.
+This has been done by navigating to the repository > Clicking on *Settings* > Scrolling down to *GitHub Pages* section > Selecting *master branch* as a source.

+The page will update automatically with new/changed content once commits are pushed to the remote repo location using `git push` command.

+If you wish to clone this repository, this can be done using `git clone https://github.com/ib-skoric/ci-propt-studios.git`

 ## Credits

 ### Content

-All textual content on the website has been written my me.
+All textual content on the website has been written by me.

 ### Media

-Logo has been sourced from [PrPT's Facebok page](https://www.facebook.com/proptstudios/)
+The logo has been sourced from [PrPT's Facebook page](https://www.facebook.com/proptstudios/)

 Photos have been sourced from [Pexels](https://www.pexels.com/).